LIVE

 How often must a stock statement be submitted to the bank?

 Stock statements must be submitted monthly, typically by the 7th of the following month.
-RBI guidelines and IRAC norms require banks to obtain and verify stock statements regularly for all working capital accounts.
+RBI guidelines require banks to obtain and verify stock statements regularly for all working capital accounts.
 If the statement is not submitted on time, the bank may freeze the drawing power at the last submitted level or reduce it to nil.

 Can drawing power exceed the sanctioned credit limit?